aogriffiths/google-apps-sso-nodejs-example/README.md

     heroku rename <new_name>

-### Edit the configuration file config.js
+### Create the configuration file config.js

-This json stucture allows for more than one configuration.
-For each one there are three entries:
+This json stucture of config.js allows for more than one configuration.
+Copy the example from the template-files directory and edit for you own senario.
+Each configuration in the config.defs array has three entries:
-* `name` - any single word will do for this e.g. my_gapps_sso
+* `name` - any single word e.g. my_gapps_sso
 * `realm` - make this the root URL of your Heroku app e.g. http://still-springs-4775.herokuapp.com
 * `domain` - your Google Apps domain.

+One erty needs to be made the "default" with a:
+* __default: true

 The example config file has two configurations, one for testing localy, "localhost", and one for playing with for real "production".
-To get these two working you should only need to change three parts
+To get these two working you should only need to change two parts
-* `<your_google_apps_domain>` - change in two places to your domain. e.g. `example.com`
+* `<your_google_apps_domain>` - your Google apps domain. e.g. `example.com`
 * `<your_production_heroku_app>` - e.g. `http://still-springs-4775.herokuapp.com`